 Legal requirements for negligence claims

-For a dentist to be found liable for negligence, the alleged mistreatment does not need to be intentional.
+For a dentist to be found liable for medical negligence, the alleged mistreatment does not need to be intentional.
 Rather, a dentist need only fall grossly short of their professional obligations – and harm others in the process.
 In Australia, dentists have an assumed duty of care for their patients, meaning they must provide a reasonable standard of care.

 The four elements of dental negligence